jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 This book will focus on teaching you the fundamentals of web development.

-Web development is a powerful tool that can help you in many endeavors- whether it's building a startup that can change the world, getting a job to provide for your family, making a web app as a creative expression, or using web development as a secret weapon to increase your effectiveness in your current career, I think that you'll be glad you invested the time into learning this valuable skill.
+Web development is a powerful tool that can help you in many endeavors--whether it's building a startup that can change the world, getting a job to provide for your family, making a web app as a creative expression, or using web development as a secret weapon to increase your effectiveness in your current career, I think that you'll be glad you invested the time into learning this valuable skill.

-We’re going to learn web development using what I believe are some of the best tools available- Elixir (a blazing-fast programming language with friendly syntax), Phoenix (a modern web framework that combines functional programming with the best of Ruby on Rails), and Ecto (a maintainable system for interacting with the database).
+We’re going to learn web development using what I believe are some of the best tools available: Elixir (a blazing-fast programming language with friendly syntax), Phoenix (a modern web framework that combines functional programming with the best of Ruby on Rails), and Ecto (a maintainable system for interacting with the database).
 (More on that later in this introduction)

 ## What are we building?

 We'll be taking a **hands-on approach** to learning, which means you'll be practicing each concept quickly after you learn it, applying it in a real application when possible.
-In addition to the code given in each chapter (which you should type into your computer and run), there will also be exercises, which I highly recommend you do- if you want to remember what you're learning.
+In addition to the code given in each chapter (which you should type into your computer and run), there will also be exercises, which I highly recommend you do--if you want to remember what you're learning.

 Throughout this book we're going to be building the Star Tracker app, which boldly goes where no inventory management app has gone before.